 Election to deduct qualified terminable interest property (QTIP).
-You may elect to deduct a gift of a terminable interest if it meets requirements 1, 2, and 4 above, even though it does not meet requirement 3.
+You may elect to deduct a gift of a terminable interest if it meets requirements (1), (2), and (4) above, even though it does not meet requirement (3).

-You make this election simply by listing the qualified terminable interest property on Schedule A and deducting its value on line 8, Part 3, Schedule A. There is no longer a box to check to make the election.
-You are presumed to have made the election for all qualified property that you both list and deduct on Schedule A. You may not make the election on a late filed Form 709.
+You make this election simply by listing the qualified terminable interest property on Schedule A and deducting its value on line 4, Part 4, Schedule A. You are presumed to have made the election for all qualified property that you both list and deduct on Schedule A. You may not make the election on a late filed Form 709.

-Enter the amount of the annual exclusions that were claimed for the gifts you listed on line 8.
+Enter the amount of the annual exclusions that were claimed for the gifts you listed on line 4.